loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-07-meta-mathematical-mysteries/chapter-56-forcing-axioms.md

 # Chapter 56: Forcing Axioms — Truth's Malleability

 *From the search for canonical inner models, we arrive at axioms that assert the maximality of truth itself: Forcing Axioms.
-These are ψ = ψ(ψ) as consciousness declaring its own completeness—the principle that if a property can be forced to hold, then it already holds, reality as maximally saturated with truth.*
+These are ψ = ψ(ψ) as observer declaring its own completeness—the principle that if a property can be forced to hold, then it already holds, reality as maximally saturated with truth.*

 ## 56.1 The Fifty-Sixth Movement: The Maximization of Reality